 Remediation in the Didactic Phase

-Remediation in the didactic phase will occur when a MMSPA student fails to successively pass a module exam or clinical assessment/skill check off in the following courses: MEDPA 5531, MEDPA 5532, MEDPA 5533, and MEDPA 5534.
+Science and Practice of Medicine I-IV: Remediation will occur when a MMSPA student fails to successfully pass a module exam or clinical assessment/skill check off in the following courses: MEDPA 5531, MEDPA 5532, MEDPA 5533, and MEDPA 5534.

 In the event that a student fails a module exam (<70%), the course director will notify the student.
 The student will then meet with their advisor to formulate a remediation plan.
 The remediation plan will be tailored to the failed learning outcomes and may consist of appropriate reading, other applicable learning activities, working with relevant instructional faculty, and accessing SOM academic resources for assistance.